datavis-tech/reactive-property/README.md

 var ReactiveProperty = require("reactive-property");
 ```

-You can require the script in your HTML like this.
+You can also require the script in your HTML like this.

 ```html
 <script src="//datavis-tech.github.io/reactive-property/reactive-property-v0.7.0.js"></script>
 ```

-Or, you can use the minified version (1.5K).
+Or use the minified version.

 ```html
 <script src="//datavis-tech.github.io/reactive-property/reactive-property-v0.7.0.min.js"></script>